by Tracy C. Brown

 I really miss Buddy Brehm, and this old envelope that showed up on my desk this evening makes me miss him even more.
 Those of us who knew Buddy are a lot older now than we were back then.
 A number of his old SIAS friends have died over the years, and I am not at all sure how many people who called Buddy friend and actually interacted with him face-to-face in his active years are still alive.
 I am one of those people.
 The only others I know about for sure are John Dowd, Charlie Faulkner, Kevin Smith, Mack Pritchard, Joe Benthall, Dave McMahan, Sam Smith, and John Broster.
 For those of you who never met Buddy or never had a chance to work with him, you missed out on knowing a wonderful person with a real passion for Tennessee archaeology.
 He was one of a kind.
 So, when you pick up a copy of one of his old Mini-Histories booklets or a journal article with his name on the “by line,” please pick it up with reverence for a person who (out of his own pocket and the goodness of his heart) contributed much to the archaeology of the Nashville area at a time when little professional archaeology (in the modern sense) had ever been done in that region.
 Buddy was not an artifact collector.
 He was a largely self-taught avocational archaeologist of the highest caliber, and I would even go so far as to include him with the likes of Glenn Black and Ellison Orr.

 If you ever want to visit the Cave of the Medallions and take in some well-done Faux Lascaux, the paintings are most likely still there.
-In the early 1980s, the bison painting on the ceiling near the entrance was still in excellent condition, but the second bison painting on the right cave wall was eroding some and might not be as visible today.
-The human figure paintings and a couple of other painted images are relatively small compared to the bison paintings, and they are located on the lower left wall near the second bison painting.
-Most people who enter this cave miss those because you have to squat down to see them.
+In the early 1980s, the bison painting on the ceiling near the entrance (Figure 1) was still in excellent condition, but the second bison painting on the right cave wall (Figure 2) was eroding some and might not be as visible today.
+The human figure paintings (Figure 3) and a couple of other painted images are relatively small compared to the bison paintings, and they are located on the lower left wall near the second bison painting.
+Most people who enter the cave miss these small paintings because you have to squat way down to see them.